Dependence model assessment and selection with DecoupleNets: DecoupleNets for model assessment and selection

-Next, we learn a DecoupleNet $D^{\hat{C}_{\ntrn}}_{d,d'}$ from the pseudo-observations $\{\hat{\bm{U}}_i\}_{i=1}^{\ntrn}$ to $\U(0,1)^{d'}$.
-By passing samples from each fitted candidate copula $C_{\hat{\bm{\theta}}}$ through $D^{\hat{C}_{\ntrn}}_{d,d'}$, we can use the resulting DecoupleNet-transformed samples to rank the fit of the candidate copulas to the pseudo-observations, that is, the closer the DecoupleNet-transformed sample is to $\U(0,1)^{d'}$, the better.
-Formulated as an algorithm, our proposed model selection procedure is summarized in Algorithm~\ref{algo:model:selection}.
+The following algorithm describes both the graphical approach and the numerical summary of our proposed model selection procedure.

-In what follows we consider $d'=2$ which allows us to investigate both the graphical and the numerical approach to dependence model assessment and selection.
-We also investigated the numerical approach for $d'>2$ (results not presented) and found no advantage over $d'=2$.
-Moreover, the case $d'=2$ has the advantage of a reduced run time when training a DecoupleNet.
+In what follows we consider $d'=2$ which allows us to investigate both the graphical approach and the numerical summary for dependence model assessment and selection.
+We also investigated the numerical summary for $d'>2$ (results not presented) and found no advantage over $d'=2$.
+Moreover, the case $d'=2$ has the advantage of reduced run time when training a DecoupleNet.